Scrounger/ioBroker.unifi-network/README.md

 ## Important

 1. **This adapter can be very resource intensive!**<br>This depends on your environment, i.e. how many unifi-devices and clients are in your network.
-This can be influenced somewhat via the `update interval` parameter in the adapter settings.
-Real-time events are not affected by this setting, only the cyclical update of devices, clients, etc.
+This can be influenced somewhat via the realtime api `debounce time [s]` parameter in the adapter settings.
+Real-time events are not affected by this setting, only the "cyclical" real time update of devices, clients, etc.

 2. **Not all states are directly available after the adapter has started**<br>States are only created and updated when the data is sent by the network controller, this can take some time until the data is sent for the first time